 No matter whether your hair is flat, wavy, kinky, or coiled, this sea salt spray has got you covered.

-Note: Instead of water, as the base you can use chamomile tea or lemon juice to lighten hair, or black tea to darken hair, however this spray will need to kept in the fridge.
+Instead of water, you can change the base to chamomile tea or lemon juice to lighten hair, or black tea to darken hair.

 - 1 cup of warm water